 We believe NW Natural has an important role to play in helping our region move to a low-carbon, renewable-energy future.
 It’s why we've developed our Low Carbon Pathway, and it’s why we invite you to join us.

 Today, natural gas is the cleanest energy option to reliably meet our region’s biggest energy needs.
-In fact, NW Natural delivers more energy in Oregon than any other utility,1 yet our customers’ use of natural gas — in homes, businesses and industry — accounts for 8% of Oregon’s greenhouse gas emissions.2
+In fact, NW Natural delivers more energy in Oregon than any other utility,1 yet our customers’ use of natural gas — in homes and businesses — accounts for 5% of Oregon’s greenhouse gas emissions.2

 Still, we know that we can do even better.
 So our mission is to work with all our stakeholders, from producers to policymakers and regulators to customers, on a voluntary carbon savings goal: 30% by 2035.